 I recently needed to travel and stay at a hotel away from home.
 This always requires phone calls with questions and requests.
 What do you use for laundry?
 What do you clean with?
 Do you use air fresheners?
 Do windows open?

 It amazes me how many rentals (particularly VRBOs and AirBnBs) use fragranced laundry products.
 They are just trying to please their patrons, but it is far from pleasing.
 Once used, fragranced laundry products don’t simply wash out.
-The kind attempts to use fragrance-free detergent for their fragrance sensitive guests isn’t really enough.
-Trying to explain this is difficult to understand.
+Attempts to use fragrance-free detergent for fragrance sensitive guests isn’t really enough.
+Trying to explain this is a difficult point to get across.

 Air fresheners.
 If they have been used, they are often embedded into walls and furniture.
 It is not easy to be fragrance free for a weekend guest if you’ve been a fragrance filled facility.